ross-alexander/dq/scribing/red_laughter/part2.md

 This crystal wand is 31 cms long, tapering to a three faced point at the tip, and weighs eleven ounces.

-Charges:
+Charges
-8    7    6    5    4    3    2    1
+: 8    7    6    5    4    3    2    1

 The wielder adds their MA Bonus and Enchantment to the Cast Chance.
 If their WP is greater than the target, they further increase the Cast Chance by the difference.
 If it is lower, then the Cast Chance is penalised by twice the difference.

+Cast Chance
-Cast Chance: 38%
+: 38%

+Range
-Range: Touch
+: Touch

+Duration
-Duration: Immediate, during Pulse
+: Immediate, during Pulse

+Resistance
-Resistance: None
+: None

+Target
-Target: Entity
+: Entity

 Effects
 : The Adept may Trigger this effect by touching their patient with the